shababcardinity/fjundzer/README.md

 | XXXX.XX.XX    | Something beutiful     |
 _______________________________________________________________
 ### About us
-Cardinity is a safe and cost-effective online payment solution for e-commerce businesses selling various products or providing services.
+Cardinity is registered on VISA Europe and MasterCard International associations to provide e-commerce credit card processing services for online merchants.

-Cardinity is available for EU merchants of different types: from low to high risk, from businesses to sole proprietors, from retail products to digital goods.
+It's a safe and cost-effective online payment solution for e-commerce businesses selling various products or providing services.
+Available for EU merchants of different types: from low to high risk, from businesses to sole proprietors, from retail products to digital goods.

 We operate not only as a Payment Gateway but also as an Acquiring Bank.
 With over 10 years of experience in providing reliable online payment services, we continue to grow and improve as a perfect solution for your businesses.
 ##### Sign up
-Register directly at our wesbsite https://cardinity.com/sign-up.
+To start accepting credit and debit card payments on your e-commerce business, register directly at our website https://cardinity.com/sign-up.
 ##### Our features
 • Fast application and boarding procedure.
 • Global payments.
 Accept payments in major currencies with all main credit and debit cards from customers all around the world.